AbdullahFattah/online-store-api/README.md

+# Project overview

+### This project is a backend for an online store website in which we can manage users, products, and orders.

 ## How to start he project?

+## A. Installing dependencies and building the project

-### 1- Install the dependencies listed in package.json
+### 1- Install the dependencies listed in package.json using "yarn add" or "npm install"

 ### 2- Build the project using script "build"

+## B. Creating database and user

+### 4- Create the required user and database with the following commands:

+`CREATE USER psql WITH PASSWORD 'password123'`
+`CREATE DATABASE storefront_dev `

+#### Grant access to the created user

+`GRANT ALL PRIVILEGES ON DATABASE storefront_dev TO psql`

+### 4- Run the migrations with the following db-migrate command:

+`npx db-migrate up`

-### 3- Use script "dev" to start the express server.
+### 5- Use script "dev" to start the express server.

-### 4- Use db-migrate up to run the migrations.

 ---